The Heat Lab Culinary Journal

 -

-Once fully liquefied, slowly introduce the flour while continuously stirring to create a roux.
+Once fully melted, slowly introduce the flour, stirring continuously.

 -